Gardaí hunt Cork gang after knife and bat attack

-Gardaí are hunting for members of a gang after a violent and unprovoked knife and bat attack on two teenagers on the southside of Cork city.
+Gardaí are hunting for members of a gang after a violent and unprovoked knife and bat attack on two teenagers on the southside of Cork city, writes Eoin English

 It was one of three separate violent incidents across the city over the weekend.